 Pain Perdu is a French name for lost bread or stale bread used in French toast.
 This bread is soaked in a custard mixture and griddled, until golden brown and topped with syrup, compote or powdered sugar.
 What makes Pain Perdu super special is the type of bread you use and the mixture of spices added to the eggy batter.
 I am a huge fan of egg bread or Challah in Pain Perdu because the bread acts like a sponge and absorbs the custard with all its aromatics and crisps up, oh so gently.

 The syrup is a tangy combination of cranberries, orange zest and maple syrup, that cooks down into a thick berry compote.
-The combination of cinnamon in the custard and cranberries in the syrup, remind me of the holidays all over again.
-This is the perfect brunch food or could be served as a dessert, after a light meal.
+The combination of cinnamon in the custard and cranberries in the syrup, reminds me of the holidays.
+This is the perfect brunch food, or could be served as dessert, after a light meal.

 1/2 loaf Challah or egg bread

 4 large eggs